Boston College 89, Washington 78

 Boston College 89, Washington 78: Joe Rahon scored 16 of his 22 points in the first half as the Eagles jumped out to a big lead and held off the Huskies in the consolation game of the 2K Sports Classic at Madison Square Garden in New York.

-Ryan Anderson added 18 points and seven rebounds for Boston College (2-4), which dropped a heartbreaker to Connecticut in the semifinals on Thursday.
-Olivier Hanlan chipped in 20 points and six assists for the Eagles while Lonnie Jackson scored 10 off the bench.
+Ryan Anderson added 18 points and seven rebounds for Boston College (2-4), which dropped a heartbreaker to Connecticut in the semifinals Thursday.
+Olivier Hanlan chipped in 20 points and four assists for the Eagles while Lonnie Jackson scored 10 off the bench.

 C.J.
-Wilcox kept Washington (2-3) in the game with 30 points on 11-of-16 shooting.
-Wilcox hit six 3-pointers for the Huskies, who got 12 points from Andrew Andrews and 11 off the bench from Darin Johnson.
+Wilcox kept Washington (2-3) in the game with 30 points on 11-of-17 shooting.
+Wilcox hit six 3-pointers for the Huskies, who got 11 off the bench from Darin Johnson and 10 points apiece from Andrew Andrews and Mike Anderson.

 Washington was within one point early in the first half when Rahon started to catch fire, pouring in 11 points during a 16-6 push that left Boston College in control.
 Back-to-back 3-pointers from Alex Dragicevich and Hanlan later in the period stretched it to 37-21 and the Eagles enjoyed a 46-34 lead at the break.

-Note: (Updated: CORRECTS Hanlan assists in 2nd graph CORRECTS Washington FG attempts in 3rd graph RECASTS 2nd sentence in 3rd graph CORRECTS Washington 3-point FG attempts in notes)